 Your performance(s) should be uploaded to YouTube.
 You can either combine your performances into one video or break them into separate videos.
 Audio only recordings are not acceptable.
 The application will not be considered until the performance video link(s) have been provided.

 Music History and Theory Diagnostic Exam

 All students admitted to the Master of Arts in Music Education program must take a diagnostic examination in music history and theory immediately following their acceptance into the program.
-This exam is a non-course requirement of the Master of Arts in Music Education degree and also serves as a prerequisite for courses GMUS 612 and GMUS 750.
-Students will not be admitted to these courses until all tests are completed with passing grades.
-For more information regarding the test, log onto the GPME Students Blackboard site.
-You will need your University of St. Thomas Username and Password to log onto Blackboard.
+This exam is a non-course requirement of the Master of Arts in Music Education degree.
+Details will be provided to students accepted into the M.A.M.E. program.

 You may begin the Master of Arts degree in Music Education as a nondegree student.
 This option may be of interest to students with a desire to pursue graduate study but not necessarily in obtaining a degree.
 Enrolling in one or more courses at nondegree status will provide contact with faculty members and an opportunity to evaluate whether the program's offerings match your needs, interests, and abilities.
 To enroll as a nondegree student select the online application link on this page.

 Changing from Nondegree to Degree Status